Looking at infrared background radiation anisotropies with Spitzer II. Small scale anisotropies and their implications for new and upcoming space surveys: Understanding the Small-Scale CIB Anisotropies

 \subsection{Systematic Uncertainties}

 Our reconstruction methodology does not directly account for the mask effects, which may lead to mode coupling and may be important in precisely reconstructing the various components of the source-subtracted CIB anisotropies.
 The effects of this were discussed in Appendix B of \cite{Kashlinsky2012}, where the individual theoretical power models were simulated in the presence of masks from the two (much smaller than the LIBRAS fields) SEDS fields from Table \ref{tab:Spitzer_fields}.
 As shown there, the shot noise power is not affected by the masks, the 1-halo term is affected only marginally, and a small amount of power from the new component may be transferred to sub-arcminute scales.
 Given the size of the two LIBRAS fields, it is impractical to run similar simulations as was done for the SEDS data.
 However, the consistency between our reconstructed power spectra and the observed power spectra shown throughout the middle panels in Figs. \ref{fig:LIBRAS_vertical_triple_panels_li}, \ref{fig:LIBRAS_vertical_triple_panels_hi}, \ref{fig:SEDS_vertical_triple_panels}, and \ref{fig:GOODS_vertical_triple_panels} empirically demonstrate that the masking effects are small and at most potentially lead to some small power transfer to scales $\lesssim10''$.
 Indeed we find that different fields, and thus different mask geometries, at comparable shot noise levels produce consistent $m_{\rm lim}^{\rm LFE,\,HFE}$ and $\log(M_{\min}^{\rm LFE,\, HFE}/M_{\odot}h^{-1})$ constraints.
 This strongly indicates that the masking effects across all of the Spitzer fields analyzed in this work are negligible.
+Furthermore, we also quantify residual calibration errors in the LIBRAS data.
+In Appendix \ref{sec:cal_syst} we find that such errors are unlikely to contribute to the LIBRAS angular power spectra.

 It is also important to test how our CIB reconstructions are affected by the assumptions made in our halo modeling.
 Hereafter we refer to the model described in \S \ref{subsec:methods} -- \ref{subsec:results} as the base model and construct four different alternate models: